Program overview

 Graduates of the Electromechanical Engineering Technology program can pursue a variety of career paths in Canada, including:

-• Automation Technologist: Responsible for designing and implementing automated systems in manufacturing processes.
+• Automation Technologist: Design and implement automated systems for manufacturing processes.

-• Robotics Technician: Focuses on the maintenance and programming of robotic systems used in various industries.
+• Robotics Technician: Maintain and program robotic systems used in various industries.

-• Systems Integrator: Works on integrating various subsystems into a cohesive automated solution, ensuring they function together effectively.
+• Systems Integrator: Integrate various subsystems into a cohesive operational system.

-• Technical Sales Representative: Provides technical support and sales expertise for electromechanical products and solutions.
+• Technical Sales Specialist: Provide technical support and sales expertise for electromechanical products.

-These roles highlight the diverse opportunities available to graduates, allowing them to make significant contributions in fields such as manufacturing, automation, and robotics.
+These roles leverage the skills acquired during the program, allowing graduates to make significant contributions across multiple sectors, including manufacturing, automation, and robotics.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.